 Typically, the Board holds four (4) ordinary meetings in a year.
-For this period, the Board convened five (5) meetings: two of which were regular; two special meetings to deal with the audited financial and the annual report respectively; and one special closed Board session.
-In a bid to return to normal meeting arrangements, some of the meetings were held virtually and others in person.
-A combination of face-to-face and virtual meetings will likely continue even post-COVID-19.
+For this period, the Board convened five (5) meetings: two of which were regular; two special meetings to deal with the audited financial statements and the annual report respectively; and one special closed Board session.
+In fulfillment of their respective mandates, the three Board Committees also met as follows: Board Finance.
+Audit and Risk Committee convened four (4) meetings, two of which were special meetings to deal with the audited financials and appointment of external auditors, respectively; the Board Tender Committee met five (4) times: and the Board Human Resources Committee convened two regular meetings.

+In a bid to return to normal, some of the meetings were held virtually and others in person.
+A combination of face-to-face and virtual meetings will likely continue even post COVID-19.

-2021: 22 Review-A Census Year!!
+2021/22 Review-A Census Year!!

 The year 2021/22 was a Census year.
-The focus of the operations of Statistics Botswana is to deliver a successful Population and Housing Census.
+The focus of the operations of Statistics Botswana was to deliver a successful Population and Housing Census.
 As a result, the Board took a deliberate decision to suspend a significant number of the planned activities to focus resources on this major decennial project.